Life & Identity

 Read more…

-• An Ode to My Diaper Bag
+• Be Prepared: An Ode to My Diaper Bag

 New motherhood is scary.
 It is a time of uncertainty and needing to let go of control.
 A time of questioning and losing trust in yourself.
 It may sound silly, but one of the things I leaned on the most for confidence in these early stages was my diaper bag.
 It was a gift to